Tiojeje/Tiojeje/README.md

 <h1 align="center">Hey!
 I'm Jean Oliveira</h1>

 ## About me
-My name is Jean, i'm 27.
+My name is Jean, I'm 27.
 My first contact with programming language  was in 2015, I did a technologist in web developer, but, I stopped.
 Now, I'm back!
 I started a technologist in system analysis for remember and learn new technologies.
 Let's go!
 <h3 align="left">Connect with me:</h3>
 <p align="left">